nv-morpheus/Morpheus/docs/source/extra_info/glossary.md

 An individual node in the MRC graph.
 In Morpheus, MRC nodes are constructed by [stages](#stage).

 ## operator
-Refers to small-reusable MRC nodes contained in the `mrc.core.operators` package which perform common tasks such as:
+Refers to small-reusable MRC nodes contained in the `mrc.core.operators` Python module which perform common tasks such as:
 * `filter`
 * `flatten`
 * `map`